maximra/Hospital-Simulation-Management-Software/README.md

 The simulation has the capability to launch a new simulation each time you start the program or if the user wishes, he/she can restore the previous simulation.
 You can access the generated data both through the user interface or you can just open the excel files themselves.
+There is a detailed description for each function in the .h and .cpp files.